webermael/Informatikprojekt/README.md

 #### Player(s)
 Player has 3 actions (besides normal movement): melee, ranged, movement [expand, explain different players ...]
+##### Gooey?
+- **Melee**
+[right hook];
+does a long thin hit with his right arm, then for a certain amount of time, he can do another hit with the left arm to charge an attack
+- **Ranged**
+[spike!];
+throws a spike which he has stored in his belly, because he only has one, he has to collect it again for further usage
+- **Movement**
+[shwoop];
+dashes forward, becoming invincible for the duration of the dash and gaining some bonus damage afterwards
 #### Enemies
 - **Roller**
 [spike ball (?)];